abhijitWebDev/netflix-gpt-main/README.md

 - Login form
 - Sign up form
 - useRef Hook
+- fixed the authentication condition and proper redirection in my header component.

 # Features which we are going to build
 -Browse page(after authentication)